-Since FY2002 and including regular and supplemental funds for FY2009 (including P.L.
-111-32, FY2009 supplemental), the United States has provided about \$40 billion in reconstruction assistance, including military "train and equip" for the ANA and ANP (which is about \$18 billion of these funds).
+For all of FY2002-FY2009, the United States has provided about \$40 billion in assistance, including military "train and equip" for the ANA and ANP (which is about \$21 billion of these funds).
 The Obama Administration request for FY2010 is in a separate table below.
-The figures in the tables do not include costs for U.S. combat operations, which are running about \$2.5 to 3 billion per month.
+The figures in the tables do not include costs for U.S. combat operations.
 The FY2008 Defense Authorization Act (P.L.
 110-181, Section 1229) requires a quarterly DOD report on the security situation in Afghanistan; the first was submitted in June 2008.
 For further information, see CRS Report RL33110, The Cost of Iraq, Afghanistan, and Other Global War on Terror Operations Since 9/11, by Amy Belasco.)
-57